sammaxfleet/thisorthatpp5/README.md

 1. Making error handling more specifc
 2. Folding in the navbar for mobile view
-3. customising another model back end ( already hade the saved model, dded a contact page for any user to use).
+3. Customising another model back end ( already hade the saved model, dded a contact page for any user to use).
-4. create Post- the were errors before with no error handling
+4. Create Post- the were errors before with no error handling
 5. sign in/ sign up functionality
 6. Manaual Testing
 7. Username entry ( before hand was no error handling)